wn-na/react-native-capture-protection/docs/method.md

 Prevents screen capture and recording based on the provided options.

+> For Android, prevent specific events is not available.

 **Parameters:**

 - `option?: PreventOption` - Configuration object for preventing specific capture events